-- ☐ Understand the concepts of Money Market and Capital Market, Equity Markets and debt Markets, Primary Market and Secondary Market and their roles and functions. - $\square$ Understand Commercial Banking, its functions, risk management and current developments. - ☐ Understand the concept of Non-Banking Financial Companies (NBFC's) their role and functions. - $\Box$ Understand the role and functions of Financial Services Industry, Insurance companies and other entities in financial sector.
+- ☐ Understand the scope and role of financial markets and financial institutions. - ☐ Understand the concepts of Money Market and Capital Market, Equity Markets and debt Markets, Primary Market and Secondary Market and their roles and functions. - ☐ Understand Commercial Banking, its functions, risk management and current developments. - ☐ Understand the concept of Non-Banking Financial Companies (NBFC's) their role and functions. - □ Understand the role and functions of Financial Services Industry, Insurance companies and other entities in financial sector.